imprvhub/gitset-desktop/README.md

 <div align="center">
     <h3>
         <a href="https://gitset.dev" target="_blank">
-            GitSet Desktop - Cross-Platform Desktop Application
+            Gitset Desktop - Cross-Platform Desktop Application
         </a>
     </h3>
 </div>

 <hr>

-**GitSet Desktop** is the official cross-platform desktop application for [GitSet.dev](https://gitset.dev) - an advanced AI-driven GitHub tools suite.
-This electron-based application provides a dedicated desktop experience across macOS, Windows, and Linux systems, allowing users to access all GitSet features in a native application environment.
+**Gitset Desktop** is the official cross-platform desktop application for [Gitset.dev](https://gitset.dev) - an advanced AI-driven GitHub tools suite.
+This electron-based application provides a dedicated desktop experience across macOS, Windows, and Linux systems, allowing users to access all Gitset features in a native application environment.

 ## Features

 - **Cross-Platform Support**: Runs natively on macOS, Windows, and Linux
-- **Seamless Integration**: Provides the complete GitSet.dev experience in a dedicated desktop environment
+- **Seamless Integration**: Provides the complete Gitset.dev experience in a dedicated desktop environment
 - **Custom Window Controls**: Platform-specific window controls for a native experience
 - **Offline Capability**: Access to cached content even when offline
 - **System Integration**: Native notifications and system tray integration

 ## Technical Architecture

-GitSet Desktop is built with Electron, providing a consistent experience across all supported platforms while maintaining native OS integrations.
-The application wraps the GitSet.dev web application in a desktop environment, with custom window management and menu options.
+Gitset Desktop is built with Electron, providing a consistent experience across all supported platforms while maintaining native OS integrations.
+The application wraps the Gitset.dev web application in a desktop environment, with custom window management and menu options.

 ```
 ├── main.js              # Main electron process